aplisay/llm-agent/API.md

 | options | <code>Object</code> | options |
 | options.temperature | <code>number</code> | The LLM temperature                 See model documentation |

+<a name="agentList"></a>

+## agentList()
+**Kind**: global function
+**Swagger**: /api/agents:
+  get:
+    summary: Retrieve a list of current agent names
+    description: Get all the existing agent names known to the server
+  post:
+    summary: Create a new agent
+    description: Create a new agent on the LLM and link it to a free phone number on the Jambonz instance
+    produces:
+      - application/json
+    parameters:
+      - name: agentName
+        description: An agent name
+        in: formData
+        required: true
+        type: string
+      - name: prompt
+        description: The system prompt to use for this agent
+        in: formData
+        required: true
+        type: string
+      - name: options
+        description: Options to use for this agent
+        in: formData
+        required: false
+        type: object
+    responses:
+      200:
+        description: OK
+  put:
+    summary: Update an agent
+    description: Change the prompt or options on an existing agent
+    parameters:
+      - name: id
+        description: Existing agent ID
+        in: path
+        required: true
+        type: string
+      - name: prompt
+        description: The system prompt to use for this agent
+        in: formData
+        required: true
+        type: string
+      - name: options
+        description: Options to use for this agent
+        in: formData
+        required: false
+        type: object
+  delete:
+    summary: Delete an agent
+    description: Delete an agent and free up the number on the underlying Jambonz instance.
+    parameters:
+      - name: id
+        description: Existing agent ID
+        in: path
+        required: true
+        type: string
 <a name="Completion"></a>

 ## Completion : <code>Object</code>